 Quarterly distributions from the Ministry Growth Fund are made at a rate established annually by the Trustee of the Ministry Growth Fund that reflects the Trustee's consideration of anticipated returns of the Ministry Growth Fund and anticipated changes in the purchasing power of the Ministry Growth Fund.
-The rate established for 2022, 2021 and 2020 was 4.00%.
+The rate established for 2023, 2022 and 2021 was 4.00%.
 It was applied each year to the average unit value of the assets in the Ministry Growth Fund at December 31 of the five preceding years.
-The rate established for 2023 is 4.00%.
+The rate established for 2024 is 4.00%.

 MIF has interpreted the Illinois Uniform Prudent Management of Institutional Funds Act (UPMIFA) as requiring the preservation of the fair value of the original gift as of the gift date of the donor-restricted endowment funds absent explicit donor stipulations to the contrary.
 As a result of this interpretation, MIF classifies the endowment funds holding the contributed value of donor-restricted gifts, and related undistributed earnings and unrealized appreciation, as net assets with donor restrictions.
-The endowment fund holding the contributed value of MIF board-designated gifts, and related undistributed earnings and unrealized appreciation, is classified as net assets without donor restrictions.
+The endowment funds holding the contributed gifts, and related undistributed value of MIF board-designated gifts, and related undistributed earnings and unrealized appreciation, is classified as net assets without donor restrictions.